supalarry/api-symfony-v3/README.md

 # Printify REST API

+API for creating users, products and orders for an e-commerce store.
+Products and orders are linked to the user who created them.

-This API is written in PHP using Symfony framework.
+- Written in PHP using Symfony framework
-Project runs on nginx server, php scripts are ran by php-fpm and data is stored in mysql.
-Phpmyadmin is accessable too.
-Project is deployed using docker.

-This is an API which allows to add users and products and orders connected to users.
+- Runs on nginx server
+- Scripts executed by php-fpm
+- Data stored using mysql
+- Phpmyadmin enabled
+- Deployed using Docker

 ## Installation